zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 Since ZRC20s are deployed by the protocol, only the `GatewayZEVM` contract needs to be deployed manually on ZetaChain.

-The following environment variable must be set in the `.env` file:
+The following environment variables must be set in the `.env` file:

 - `GATEWAY_ADMIN_ADDRESS_ZEVM`: address of the admin
 - `WZETA`: wrapped ZETA contract address